IL specialists confirm or rule out suspected food allergies with an oral challenge test

 During this test, you will consume a very small amount of the suspected food.
 The food will be measured and the specialists at the Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois will supervise the entire process for your safety.

-Drs.
-Askenazi or Hahn will then watch for any food allergy symptoms.
+Dr. Askenazi will then watch for any food allergy symptoms.
 If no symptoms are seen, you will receive a slightly larger dose of the suspected allergen.
 This process will be repeated until a reaction is noticed or a predetermined final dose is reached.
 Most of the time, these symptoms are very mild, such as rashes or flushing.
 However, Drs.
 Askenazi and Hahn may give you antihistamines or medications for symptom relief should you need them.

 In this controlled and safe manner, our specialists can get you on the road to an effective food avoidance and treatment plan or rule out any foods as the cause of your symptoms.
 After all, you may have been misdiagnosed or may have outgrown your food allergies, or you could have a different trigger entirely.